-Plot widths are generally consistent throughout the character area, of between 8.5-9.5m
+Plot widths are generally consistent throughout the character area, of between 8.5-9.5m.
+It should be noted it may not be feasible or viable to build at existing plot widths as average plot sizes are generally decreasing.

 This is generally consistent throughout the area, with a regular rhythm of built form and consistent gaps between the pairs of semi-detached houses.
 The building line closely follows that of the neighbouring Listerdale Estate.